-- an integrated knowledge of the principles and application of economic development on a postgraduate level.
+- an integrated knowledge of the principles and application of economic development on a post-graduate level.
 This may include topics such as demographics, poverty, labour, capital, finance and agriculture and industrial development; - an ability to participate intelligently as an economist in the development debate on topics such as policy, fiscal policy, education and health issues; - an ability to identify and evaluate the interrelated aspects and applications of economic development, within the theoretical framework.
 This may include aspects of growth and development, government policies and environmental issues; - an understand the practical circumstances in less developed countries (LDCs); formulate consistent economic policy advice that could address the economic problems of less developed countries, especially for African countries south of the Sahara, including South Africa; - knowledge of government policies and suggest an economic policy framework; - an ability to gather information, analyse and communicate in both oral and debate as well as academic writing; and - conduct research on developmental issues on an introductory level.

-Module name: Monetary and Fiscal Policy
+Module code: ECOH622 Semester 2 NQF level 16 Module name: Monetary and Fiscal Policy